It wasn’t long ago that if you forgot to buy a Mother’s Day gift before the holiday you were out of luck, especially if the recipient lived far away.

 Gripe about the pace of the modern world, but that speed definitely works in our favor when best intentions or efforts fail.

-If your mom or other gift recipient lives nearby, you may still have time to buy a gift at a store and deliver it yourself — Mother’s Day falls on Sunday, May 14, this year.
-But what if the recipient lives far away or you just don’t have time or energy to go to the store and then race around to have it delivered in time?
+If your mom or other gift recipient lives nearby, you still may have time to buy a gift at a store and deliver it yourself.
+Mother’s Day falls on Sunday, May 13, this year.

-Here’s how it works: Download the free app for Android or Apple mobile devices and browse the catalog — Giftagram boasts “a marketplace of the world’s best gifts from local boutiques and international brands.”
-Then select the gift you want to give and the contact you want to send it to.
+Here’s how it works: Download the free app for Android or Apple mobile devices and browse the catalog.
+Giftagram boasts “a beautifully curated selection of gifts from local vendors in Canada and the U.S.”

-3. Amazon Prime
+2. Amazon Prime

-Amazon Prime costs $99 a year (the cheaper option) or $10.99 a month.
-Or you can give Prime as a one-time, flat-price gift for $99 (12 months) or $33 (three months) — no need to worry about it automatically renewing on your credit card.
+Amazon Prime costs $99 a year (the cheaper option) or $12.99 a month.
+Or you can give Prime as a one-time, flat-price gift for $99 (12 months) or $30 (three months) — no need to worry about it automatically renewing on your credit card.

 If you buy Prime as a gift, Amazon will email redemption instructions to the recipient on whatever day you choose.
 The recipient can start the membership immediately thereafter.

 OK, decide by 1 p.m. on any day — even Saturday or Sunday — that you just have to send Godiva chocolates, and you can have them hand-delivered that day.

 What’s your most inspired last-minute gift?
 Share with us in comments below or on our Facebook page.

 Getting a better deal on car insurance doesn't have to be hard.
 You can have The Zebra, an insurance comparison site compare quotes in just a few minutes and find you the best rates.
 Consumers save an average of $368 per year, according to the site, so if you're ready to secure your new rate, get started now.